IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 );
 ```

 In order to use any of these animations in your product, we've implemented an animate Sass mixin.
-All you could need to do is include the animation on the element.
+All you need to do is include the animation on the element.
 You do this with the following syntax: `@include animate(<animation name>, <duration>, <timing function>)`.
 If you do not specify the duration and timing function, we have included the default values of 2s and ease-in.

 For example, you can implement `@include animate('fade-in');` or `@include animate(fade-in, 3s, snapin);`.